10 Worst Christmas Gifts People Need to Stop Buying

 5. Time-restrictive gifts

-Tickets to a concert or a family vacation might sound like a great surprise, but not if the person can’t attend.
+Tickets to a concert or a family vacation might sound like a great surprise, but not if it puts extra pressure on the person to attend if they can’t afford the miscellaneous spending or don’t have the time to go in the first place.

 If you’re going to give an experience as a gift, make sure you know the gift receiver’s schedule ahead of time.
 Or buy open-ended tickets so they can pick the most convenient time for them.